decentralizedstack/website/src/index.md

 ## Principles

-### You are the value
+### We are the value

-* Your information is private by default; when you share, this sharing should also be private by default.
+* Our information is private by default; when we share, this sharing should also be private by default.
 This private sharing creates value networks within our own "walled gardens"
 * Viral Private Sharing - sharing a "group" or "federation" private key, which unlocks a whole body of content, and is intended to be reshared
 * Semantic Currency - our words and ideas and sensemaking is itself the most valuable currency

-### The power is in your hands
+### The power is in our hands

 * No central authority
 * Vendor Relationship Management
-* You own your data - accessed through Self Authentication
+* We own our data - accessed through Self Authentication

 ### Giant Global Graph

-* Your personal graph server serves up your public and private content, either free or monetized
+* Our personal graph server serves up our public and private content, either free or monetized
-* Omnicentric visual interfaces allow you to naturally explore connections
+* Omnicentric visual interfaces allow us to naturally explore connections

 ## Architecture